ribesstefano/PROTAC-Splitter/README.md

 ## Installation 🛠️

-The package was tested in Python 3.10.8.
+The package was developed and tested in Python 3.10.8.
 Always use a virtual environment to install the package.

 For using the code under the [scripts](scripts) directory in this repository, run the following commands: